sei-international/LEAPMacro.jl/docs/src/model-outputs.md

   * `profit_rate_#.csv`
   * `autonomous_investment_rate_#.csv`

-In Macro, prices of tradeables are exogenous.
-If they are specified through an optional file with [real price trends for selected tradeables](@ref params-optional-price-trend), then they can drive further changes in non-tradeables prices, which are calculated endogenously by applying a markup.
-Prices for all products are reported in the file:
+In Macro, world prices of tradeable goods and services are exogenous, so they are not reported.
+Domestic prices are [calculated endogenously by applying a markup](@ref dynamics-prices).
+"Basic" prices of goods and services are calculated as a trade-weighted average of the world and domestic price.
+Domestic and basic prices are reported in the files:
+  * `domestic_prices_#.csv`
   * `basic_prices_#.csv`